amdrew/post-promoter-pro/README.txt

 Engage followers who may have missed the original post; Post Promoter Pro allows you to customize the text that sits before the link to your content.
 Experiment with hashtags, a call to action, or interesting text that starts a conversation and compels your followers to view your post.

 == Changelog ==
+= 2.2 =
+* NEW: Free Form Tweet Scheduling
+* NEW: Twitter Card Support
+* NEW: Ability to change attached Twitter Images
+* NEW: Allow local social media tokens
+* TWEAK: Updated Schedule List View with attached image and better column widths
+* TWEAK: Updated thumbnail sizes for Twitter and Facebook to new dimensions
+* FIX: CSS Conflict in the Media List View
+* FIX: 'Post As' getting reset to 'Me' after re-newing Facebook tokens
+* FIX: Updated the plugin updater class to the most recent version

 = 2.1.3 =
 * FIX: Twitter "Share at time of Publish" content not replacing {post_title} and other tokens